xujin1982/CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how I performed a perspective transform and provide an example of a transformed image.

+It is different to the suggested steps from lecture that perspective transform was performed before the transformation of the thresholded binary image.
+It helps improve the performance of both gradients and color transform, since the normalization is applied on the image in the next step.

 The code for my perspective transform includes in a function called `birds_eye()`, which appears in `Define Image procesing() class` code cell in the IPython notebook located in "./examples/AdvanceLaneFinding.ipynb".
 The `birds_eye()` function takes as inputs a distortion-corrected image (`undistorted_img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 ```python